KRaKEn-Research-Group/semweb_neo4j_integration/README.md

 ```

 ### 2. Add the SQL views
-TODO: Check if some more permissions need to be added before that step.

 In order to add some exemplery views, login to `localhost:8890` **Conductor** panel with the data defined in `docker-compose.yaml` (default: `dba/wshop`).
 Go to **Database > Interactive SQL** and create a view there, e.g.: